 We aim to reduce our carbon footprint by presenting our wholesale collections early enough that retailers can order with a minimum lead time of 4 months, allowing us to ship by sea, thereby saving the planet from more CO2.

-And after 24 years of wholesale, in 2016, we launched our retail site, wooden-ships.com, to reach directly to consumers and present our vision of the brand.
+In 2016 - after 24 years of wholesale - we launched our retail site, wooden-ships.com, to connect directly to consumers and present our vision of the brand.
 We have been thrilled by the immediate success of the launch.

 Wooden Ships has been our baby for 25 years but we do have many other passions as well.
-We have three sons (8, 12, and 15)!
-We love to travel (luckily so do our boys)!
+We have three sons - 8, 12, and 15!
+We love to travel - luckily so do our boys!
 We love to ski, snowboard and hike.
 And we are passionate about the environment and our impact on it.
 In 2016, Mark launched a new business, Ewabi, an electric / bamboo bike company based in Bali.
 Ewabi, an E-CORP (Earth Corporation) has partnered with the East Bali Poverty Project and the Green School.
-The response has been phenomenal to this new concept, helping accelerate the world towards clean mobility and less fossil fuels.
+The response has been phenomenal to this new concept, helping accelerate the world towards clean mobility and fewer fossil fuels.

 US 2 - 4

 Simply email us at email@example.com with any sizing related questions!

 We will be happy to help you determine your correct size or guide you to styles you might like.